-TV Beats Forum powered by Elisa taking place during Tallinn Black Nights Film Festival is the newest addition to the Industry@Tallinn & Baltic Event conference.
+TV Beats Forum powered by Elisa , a part of Tallinn Black Nights Film Festival is the newest addition to the Industry@Tallinn & Baltic Event conference.
 The forum reacts to the real demand of the industry as a drama series’ market takes over and the need, for content by global streaming platforms increases.
 Local stories can travel universally as language barriers are no longer a problem and authenticity rules over generic and universal.

 TV Beats Forum is the place to meet the key international players in the region.
 Starting from small steps from 2018, we have an aim to build a drama series co-production market in the coming years.
 The forum’s prime objective is to inspire and facilitate the entry of regional producers and service providers into the international series co-production industry.
 With this in mind, TV Beats Forum explores global success stories from multinational productions.
 Scriptwriters, directors, composers, producers will share their experience as well as tips and tricks for creating a successful drama series.
 During the event, participants get a comprehensive overview of industry trends and are invited to attend a range of masterclasses.
 The organisers also make the best of local original formats available by presenting a catalogue of the most successful works.

 To gather new talents among drama series scriptwriters, TV Beats Forum partnered up with an international script competition programme, Script Pool Tallinn.
-This years’ edition of Script Pool TV has six finalists presenting drama series scripts from all across Europe.
-The projects pitching and the announcement of winners will take place on the second day of TV Beats Forum – 26 November.
+2019 edition of Script Pool TV had six finalists presenting drama series scripts from all across Europe.

 09:00-09:30 Registration & Coffee